Woman Brings Pet Monkey Wearing A Diaper Into Epcot At Walt Disney World, Meets With Pluto

 It’s not known what kind of exception or allowance may have been given to the guest to allow a monkey in a diaper into Epcot.
 For the animal to make its way through the entrance point, though, Walt Disney World cast members had to have seen it and let it go through for some reason.

 Disney has said nothing as of yet regarding this situation, but it will be interesting to see if a statement of any kind is released.
 The rules which are posted on the official Walt Disney World website pretty much state that a monkey should not have been allowed into Epcot or any of its theme parks.
-Many are not happy that this type of animal went in to meet Pluto or anything, but it happened and now, it’s out there for all to see.
+Many are not happy that this type of animal went in to meet Pluto or anything, but it happened, and now, it’s out there for all to see.

 [Featured Image by Danny Cox]